shivi-9/LegendsOfValor/Readme.txt

 	        the functionalities related to specific spell items called Ice spells

+Inaccessible.java: It extends boardCell class and contains info on inaccessible
+              game cells

 ItemFactory.java: This is the super class of specific instance generator classes
 		  of type Item